Buying a Multifamily Home: A Beginner’s Guide

 - Determine how much you can afford.
 Take an honest look at your financial situation, including your income, expenses and current savings, to determine the mortgage payment you can afford.
 Consider factors like your down payment, closing costs and necessary renovation expenses.
 You’ll also want to factor in your potential rental earnings.

 - Shop for a home.
-Once you know the type of multifamily home you’re looking to buy (such as a condo or duplex), use online tools like MLS to explore properties in your area.
+Once you know the type of multifamily home you’re looking to buy (such as a condo or duplex), use online tools like the MLS to explore properties in your area.
 A real estate agent can assist in finding suitable options and offer valuable guidance throughout the process.

 - Fill out a mortgage application.
 At this stage, you’ll need to provide the lender with documents to verify your income, employment status, credit history and savings.
 Once you submit the application, the lender has three business days to provide you with a loan estimate, which details your quoted mortgage rate, monthly payment, closing costs and other important information about your loan.